80° BY THE SEA

 Solitude Mountain Resort.
 There are great single-track trails within Big Cottonwood Canyon as well as routes that connect neighboring canyons.
 Solitude Mountain Resort offers lift-served mountain biking with rentals available at Solitude Village.
 12000 Big Cottonwood Canyon Rd., UT, 84121.
 801/534–1400. www.skisolitude.com.

 Solitude Mountain Resort.
-Offering Big Cottonwood Canyon's most intense ski experience since 1957, Solitude Mountain Resort has grown into a European-style village with lodges, condominiums, a luxury hotel, and award-winning restaurants.
-Downhill skiing and snowboarding are still the main attractions, with steep, pristine terrain in Honeycomb Canyon attracting the experts, and a mix of intermediate cruising runs and beginner slopes beckon the less adventurous.
+Offering (since 1957) Big Cottonwood Canyon's most intense ski experience, Solitude Mountain Resort has grown into a European-style village with lodges, condominiums, a luxury hotel, and good restaurants.
+Downhill skiing and snowboarding are still the main attractions, with steep, pristine terrain in Honeycomb Canyon attracting the experts, and a mix of intermediate cruising runs and beginner slopes beckoning the less accomplished.
 Day guests will enjoy relaxing after a hard day on the slopes at the comfortable Solitude Mountain Spa.
 12000 Big Cottonwood Canyon Rd., Solitude, UT, 84121.
 801/534–1400; 800/748–4754; 801/536–5774 Nordic Center; 801/536–5777 snow report. www.skisolitude.com.
-Lift tickets $74.
+Lift tickets $77.
 2,047-ft vertical drop; 1,200 skiable acres; 20% beginner, 50% intermediate, 30% advanced; 3 high-speed quad chairs, 2 quad chairs, 1 triple chair, 2 double chairs.